 As an SEO writer, you can use Google Trends to find the most popular phrases people are searching for on Google, to integrate important information into your content.

 You can view the history of a particular search topic, starting from 2004, to understand surges and trending nature of search queries.
 You can capitalize on real-time news, to make your content and ad campaigns attain more traffic.

 5. Google Adwords Keywords Planner

-You may also combine a set of keywords by making lists and then get forecasts as well as historical statistics.
-Keywords is essential for Search Engine Optimization, and with keyword planner, is has become easy to do country to country targeting of keywords for ad group ideas and to find the competition level of the keywords.
+You may also combine a set of keywords by making lists, to get forecasts and historical statistics.
+Keywords is essential for Search Engine Optimization, and with keyword planner, is has become easy to do country-to-country targeting of keywords for ad group ideas.

 Google AdWords Keyword planner combines parts of the tools Google Keyword Tool and AdWords Traffic Estimator.
 Even if you’re not planning on spending on Google Ads, sign up for a free account and use the keyword planner tool.

 For customizing your search, you would be required to provide certain inputs such a budget, bid, and location to receive estimates of clicks, impressions, average position and cost.

 Why create content on your website with limited amount of fonts, when you can get an array of designer web fonts at your disposal?
 With Google fonts, you can filter fonts on the basis of categories such as sorting, languages, styles, thickness, slant and width.